FortuneV13/harmony_node_stats/README.md

 ```
 python3 install.py
 ```
+You will need to obtain a token from vStatsBot using the /token command on the bot.
+The installation script will ask for this token.

 A special thanks to Patrick (Easy Node Validator) for supplying this script to help speed up the installation process.

 ## Manual Installation: